rjorton/MinION-COVID19/README.md

-# mini-covid19
+# MinION-COVID19
-### MinION nCoV COVID19 data instructions pipeline for CVR - using guppy and ARTIC
+### MinION nCoV COVID19 data processing commands for frankenstein/alpha - using guppy and ARTIC

 #### Guppy Base Calling
 Transfer the MinKnow fast5 data folder to frankenstein.cvr.gla.ac.uk (if you don't have a GPU available on a linux desktop/laptop) for GPU based calling, e.g. scp or rysnc: